 - Light-headed or dizzy

-If you have to stop for any reason, you should consult with your doctor and get medically cleared to resume exercising in the future.
+If you have to stop for any reason, consult with your doctor before starting exercising in the future.